BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing suitable for a tropical climate, but also include a light rain jacket and a warmer layer for cooler evenings, especially if you plan to visit Montagne d'Ambre National Park.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+Comfortable walking shoes are essential, as you'll likely be exploring uneven terrain and sandy beaches.

 safety